 To help debunk these myths, here are 3 of the most common misconceptions about custody schedules for babies:

-Myth # 1 – Primary Attachment Theory
+Myth # 1 – Primary Attachment Theory for Babies

 Attachment theory is essentially the idea that infants form attachments to their caregivers, and that the strength and quality of those attachments have a profound effect on their later emotional and social development.